SIMONE BLISS / Bach. L, Arch (RMIT) (hons)

 PHOEBE BAKER / B.Music (Box Hill), Grad Dip International Development (RMIT)

-Phoebe Baker is a composer and studio assistant at SBLA Studio.
+Phoebe Baker is a composer and studio curator at SBLA Studio.

 Phoebe is passionate about facilitating spaces and work places that nurture people’s well-being and sense of play.
 Her extensive experience in the music industry as a performer, teacher, and speaker has equipped Phoebe with a natural ability to collaborate and communicate well with teams.
 At SBLA, Phoebe facilitates and organises the everyday workings of a group of lovely landscape architects.